 Since there is no official digital nomad visa yet in Vietnam, many agencies, legitimate and illegitimate, offer alternatives.
 This can be dangerous, especially for a foreigner who isn’t in the know about laws and procedures in Vietnam.

-To avoid getting scammed, always use information from official government websites, consulates and embassies.
+To avoid getting scammed, always use information from official government websites, consulates, and embassies.

 Everything you need to know about the Vietnam E-visa

-Th E-visa is a tourist visa that is obtained before entering Vietnam.
+The E-visa is a tourist visa that is obtained before entering Vietnam.
 It is approved with just a couple of steps.

 Here are some basic facts about the Vietnam e-visa: